Key dates in the Conservative leadership contest | ITV News

 “That means that we’ll hold a succession of ballots over the next few days in order to get to that position.”

-– Sunday July 17: First debate.
-ITV will hold the first Tory leadership debate at 7pm.

-– Monday July 18: Second debate.
-Sky News is scheduled to host another debate the following night, hosted by Kay Burley.
+– Tuesday July 19: Third debate at 8pm.
+Sky News’ Kay Burley is scheduled to host the debate.

 – Friday July 22 onwards: Hustings are to take place around the country over the summer to help party members determine their choice for the new Conservative leader.